coin100-dao/coin100Web/README.md

 A: Burn Fee (1.2%): Reduces the circulating supply, potentially increasing token value.
 Reward Fee (0.6%): Added to the rewards pool for liquidity providers.
-Q8: Can the transaction fees change over time?

-A: Yes, the fee percentages and distribution can be adjusted by the contract owner within certain limits.
 Rebase Mechanism
 Q9: What is a rebase, and how does it affect me?